LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Galsim_Hub tutorial
 --------------------

 BTK supports galaxy image generation with galsim_hub ; please refer to :ref:`this page<Galsim_Hub>` for more details on galsim_hub.
 The steps for using the galsim_hub generation are very similar to those from the previous section.
 Before starting this tutorial, you must install galsim_hub, which can be done using pip.
+NOTE: galsim_hub only works with python 3.7

 You can find a notebook version of this tutorial in the notebooks folder.

 First, you should use the ``CosmosCatalog`` catalog instead of the Catsim one.
 While galsim_hub only require parameters for the image generation, we have chosen to use COSMOS as the source of those parameters so as to get a realistic distribution of those parameters.
 We have included a small sample of the catalog in BTK, and advise you to download the full catalog (see:ref:`COSMOS`) for better results.